Thomas J. Walsh (Alberta politician): Political activities

-Active in municipal affairs of Strathcona, Walsh a leader in a group of residents that lobbied for the amalgamation of Strathcona with the city of Edmonton, which was situated north of the North Saskatchewan River.
-When the amalgamation was to take place in February 1912, Walsh was urged by friends to run for alderman in the upcoming election, and decided to stand.
-He would run campaign advertisements in the Edmonton Bulletin, noting his involvement with the amalgamation negotiations of the two cities, stating that he "was one worked strenuously and conscientsciously[sic] for it until its final consummation".
-He would choose to run without a platform, stating "I prefer not to make any pre-election promises or to attempt now to formulate a civic policy, as undoubtedly the best civic policy will be ultimately be evolved by the mayor and council acting together on suggestions probably to come from you, the electors."
+Active in municipal affairs of Strathcona, Walsh was a leader of a group of Strathcona residents that lobbied for the amalgamation of Strathcona with the city of Edmonton, which was situated north of the North Saskatchewan River.
+After the amalgamation happened in February 1912, friends urged Walsh to run for alderman in the February 1912 municipal election and decided to stand.
+He ran campaign advertisements in the Edmonton Bulletin, noting his involvement with the amalgamation negotiations of the two cities, stating that he "was one worked strenuously and conscientsciously[sic] for it until its final consummation".
+He chose to run without a platform, stating "I prefer not to make any pre-election promises or to attempt now to formulate a civic policy, as undoubtedly the best civic policy will be ultimately be evolved by the mayor and council acting together on suggestions probably to come from you, the electors."

-He was elected to Edmonton City Council in the February 1912 municipal election, finishing eighth of eighteen candidates.
-As the top five finishers in the election were expected to be elected to two-year terms, with the next five being elected to one-year terms; this would normally have resulted in Walsh being required to seek re-election in the next election.
-However, the terms of the amalgamation between Edmonton and Strathcona, which had been effected days before the election (with Walsh's support), required that two of the five councillors elected to two-year terms come from the south side of the North Saskatchewan River, which Walsh, unlike six of the candidates to finish ahead of him, did; accordingly, he was elected to a two-year term, while fifth-place finisher James East received only one year.
-The other south side aldermen elected in the election would be John G. Tipton and Hugh Calder.
+In the February 1912 municipal election, Walsh finished eighth of eighteen candidates.
+Ten were to be elected - fiveto serve until December 1913 and five to serve just until Dec 1912.
+The terms of the amalgamation between Edmonton and Strathcona, which had been effected days before the election (with Walsh's support), required that two of the five councillors elected to two-year terms had to come from the southside.
+Walsh was the second-most popular southside candidate so was elected to a two-year term, while fifth-place finisher James East, a northsider, received only one year.
+The other southside candidates elected were John G. Tipton and Hugh Calder.